Perkins Brailler: History

 The first Braille writer machine was presented by Frank Haven Hall in 1892.

 The original Perkins Brailler was produced in 1951 by David Abraham (1896–1978), a woodworking teacher at the Perkins School for the Blind that was dissatisfied with problems of the existing technology.
 The director of the Perkins School for the Blind, Gabriel Farrell, asked Abraham to create an inexpensive and reliable machine to allow students to more easily write braille.
 Farrell and Abraham worked with Edward Waterhouse, who was a math teacher at Perkins, to create the design for the Brailler.

 In 2008, a lighter and quieter version was developed and launched.
 It also includes an erase key and an integrated carrying handle.
 The new model won the Silver Award in the 2009 International Design Excellence Awards.

 The paper placement is achieved by rolling the paper onto an internal drum, unrolling it when the user presses a line-feed key, and using a clock-like escapement to move an embossing carriage over the paper.
 A system of six cams consisting of rods with a square cross-section transfers keystrokes to the wire-like styli contained in the carriage.
 Tolerances are close, and the buildup of oily dirt with normal use necessitates periodic cleaning and adjustment.

-SMART Brailler

-A new version of the Perkins Brailler, the SMART Brailler, was invented by David S. Morgan and released in 2011.
-The SMART Brailler is based on the mechanical action of the classic Perkins Brailler, and, when unpowered, is operable as a standard Brailler.
-The SMART Brailler includes sensors capturing the mechanical motion of the embosser, and, when powered, adds text-to-speech audio feedback and a digital display for use by both sighted and blind individuals.
-Software for the SMART Brailler includes multi-lingual speech and Braille support, including English, UK English, Arabic, French, German, Italian, Portuguese, Polish, Russian, and Turkish.